-As well as running my own company as a Vancouver technical writer, I’m president of the Canada West Coast chapter of the STC (Society for Technical Communication), with members throughout the lower mainland and Vancouver Island.
+As well as running my own company as a Vancouver technical writer, I’m past president of the Canada West Coast chapter of the STC (Society for Technical Communication), with members throughout the lower mainland and Vancouver Island.
 The STC is the world’s leading and largest organization dedicated to advancing technical communication and improving the skills of its members.
 Check out the STC CWC website.

 My teaching career

 In a parallel career to my work as a Vancouver technical writer, I’ve taught academic, business and technical writing at several post-secondary institutions, including the University of British Columbia, Simon Fraser University, and Kwantlen Polytechnic University in Greater Vancouver, and at Guelph University/Humber College and George Brown College in Toronto.